Jantar Mantar Observatory

 A brief Introduction to the observatory is followed by notes on Jai Singh, the meaning of the name "Jantar Mantar," and Additional Resources for further exploration.
 A selection of instruments is described in the following pages: Laghu Samrat Yantra, Chakra Yantra, Kapali Yantra, Ram Yantra, Narivalaya Yantra, Jai Prakash Yantra, and Rashivalaya Yantra.

-Jai Singh's astronomical observatory may look like a giant playground for grownups, but in 1734, the year of its completion, it was the last outpost of medieval science.
-The observatory's eighteen fixed observational instruments are sighting devices which measure the position of the sun, stars and planets.
+Jai Singh's astronomical observatory may look today like a giant playground for grownups, but in 1734, the year of its completion, it was the last outpost of medieval science.
+The observatory's eighteen fixed observational instruments are sighting devices that measure the position of the sun, stars and planets.
 Some are built entirely of masonry, others are engraved metal rings and plates set into masonry foundations.

 During the day, masonry sundials cast the sun's shadow on a suitably engraved scale.
 A sundial has two functional parts: a gnomon, which is the part that casts the shadow, and a scale, from which the measurement is read.
 For example, in the instruments in the photo, the gnomon is an inclined ramp, and the scale is engraved on the circular part below the ramp.
 The sun, to the right, casts the gnomon's shadow on the curved scale to the left.